azdim/azdim.github.io/content/blog/git.md

 #### Step 6

 * This is an optional step, where we will look at what markdown rules we would like **not** to enforce.
-The reason behind ignoring a test is when you require a certain line to be beyond a given length in case of yamllint or if you want your markdown to look a certain way.
+The reason behind not enforcing certain rules is due to a code requirement you may have.
+A classic example is the yamllint line too long error.
+Some Ansible configurations require a single string to be longer than the rule allows for.

-The code snipette below will tell the markdownlint test to accept a configuration that has been set within the `.ci/.mdlrc` path.
+The code snippet below will tell the markdownlint test to accept a configuration that has been set within the `.ci/.mdlrc` path.

 ```YAML
 -   repo: https://github.com/jumanjihouse/pre-commit-hooks